MEDIC: Zero-shot Music Editing with Disentangled Inversion Control

 \subsection{Change Instrument}

-In the following figures , we show the capability of MEDIC to change the instrument.Here we edit the ground truth music piece with original prompt "a live recording of ambient acoustic [guitar] music" and editing prompt "a live recording of ambient acoustic [violin] music".
-The difference of instruments can be observed in the Mel-spectrum
+In Figure~\ref{fig:type0}, we show the capability of MelodyEdit to change the instrument.
+Here we edit the ground truth music piece with the source prompt ``a live recording of ambient acoustic [guitar] music" and editing prompt ``a live recording of ambient acoustic [violin] music".
+The difference in instruments can be observed in the Mel-spectrum.